Pupil Premium Statement

 Pupil Premium funding will be allocated following a needs analysis which will identify priority groups, individual pupils and resources.
 Limited funding and resources means that not all FSM children will receive intervention and additional support at the same time.

-From September2012, schools are required to publish online information about how they have used the Pupil Premium funding.
+From September 2012, schools are required to publish online information about how they have used the Pupil Premium funding.
 This will ensure that parents and others are made fully aware of the attainment of pupils covered by the additional funding.
+This is reviewed annually.

 Whilst the Governing Body appreciate that some parents and carers may feel that they are being unfairly treated, parents need to understand that this is a Government funding requirement and that all schools must choose how this money is spent on disadvantaged pupils.